nerijus/opendict/README.txt

    # make install

-If you get "cp: cannot stat `messages.pot': No such file or directory" you are missing "pygettext" or "pygettext.py". "pygettext.py" in Fedora is provided by python-tools package.
+If you get "cp: cannot stat `messages.po': No such file or directory" you are missing "xgettext". "xgettext" in Fedora is provided by gettext package.

 For Microsft Windows users